holochain/holochain-nixpkgs/README.md

 See <https://developer.holochain.org/install/> for instructions on Installing the Nix Package Manager

-### Using a packaged Holochain Version
+### Using a pre-built Holochain Version

-Some versions of holochain are pre-packaged.
-Here is an example `default.nix` that uses the pre-packaged version `main`:
+Some versions of holochain are pre-built.
+Here is an example `default.nix` that uses the pre-built version `main`:

 ```nix
 let